dreamcmi/dreamcmi/README.md

 ## 👋 Hello, world!

-My name is Darren,from China,I am an embedded development enthusiast.
+My name is Darren,a college student from China,I am an embedded development enthusiast.
 I started to learn about embedded development and became interested in high school, and now I continue to study in this area.
 Sharing knowledge is the best way to become better programmers and better engineers together!

 I am now very interested in the RISC-V architecture, and I am studying in this area.